zephyrproject-rtos/zephyr/doc/reference/data_structures/rbtree.rst

 "upwards" from a node as well.
 It is very common for red/black trees in the industry to store a third "parent" pointer for this purpose.
-Zephyr avoids this requirement by building a "stack" of node pointers locally as it traverses downward thorugh the tree and updating it appropriately as modifications are made.
+Zephyr avoids this requirement by building a "stack" of node pointers locally as it traverses downward through the tree and updating it appropriately as modifications are made.
 So a Zephyr rbtree can be implemented with no more runtime storage overhead than a dlist.